Search

 Contents

 Shortly after the release of YOLOv4, YOLOv5 was brought into the world.
-The pace at which the open-source “You Only Look Once” models are progressing is exciting, but the community has questioned if it really is too good to be true.
+The pace at which the open-source “You Only Look Once” models are progressing is exciting, but the community has questioned if it is too good to be true.
 Written in the PyTorch framework, YOLOv5 seemingly is faster and easier to use than previous versions.
-However, due to the lack of a published paper, YOLOv5 has indeed experienced a mixed reception of intrigue and controversy.
+However, with the absence of a published paper, YOLOv5 has indeed experienced a mixed reception of intrigue and controversy.

 In this article, we will review the YOLOv5 controversy as well as its exciting updates: